telerik/maui-docs/controls/timespanpicker/timespanpicker-formatting.md

 ## Standard TimeSpan Format Strings

-The available standard time-span format strings that can be set to the `SpinnerFormat` property are described in the table below:
+The available standard time-span format strings that can be set to the `SpinnerFormat` and `DisplayStringFormat` properies are described in the table below:

 | Supported Standard TimeSpan Format String | Description |
 | -------- | -------- |